Steadying0235/gpu-screen-recorder-fork/README.md

 ## Note
 This software works only on X11 (Wayland with Xwayland is NOT supported).\
 If you are using a variable refresh rate monitor then choose to record "screen-direct-force".
 This will allow variable refresh rate to work when recording fullscreen applications.
 Note that some applications such as mpv will not work in fullscreen mode.
-A fix is being developed for this.
+A fix is being developed for this.\
+GPU Screen Recorder only supports h264 and hevc codecs at the moment which means that webm files are not supported.
 ### TEMPORARY ISSUES
 1) screen-direct capture has been temporary disabled as it causes issues with stuttering.
 This might be a nvfbc bug.
 2) Recording the monitor on steam deck might fail sometimes.
 This happens even when using ffmpeg directly.
 This might be a steam deck driver bug.
 Recording a single window doesn't have this issue.